RxnRover/RxnRover/docs/source/dev_resources/dev_guide/contributions/github_etiquette.rst

 Thank You for Contributing!
 ---------------------------

-Your contributions—big or small—help improve RxnRover for everybody.
+Your contributions—big or small—help improve Rxn Rover for everybody.
 Thank you!